withastro/docs/TRANSLATING.md

 To find translations pending review, you can simply filter through this repo's [Pull Requests with the i18n label](https://github.com/withastro/docs/pulls?q=is%3Apr+is%3Aopen+label%3Ai18n).

-See our automated [Translation Status Overview issue](https://github.com/withastro/docs/issues/438) for a quick list of which pages are missing or need updating.
+See our automated [Translation Status Overview issue](https://github.com/withastro/docs/issues/438) for a quick list of which pages are missing a translation or need updating to match a change to the English version.

 > **Warning**
 > Please do not translate any pages without first checking their status in our [Overview Issue](https://github.com/withastro/docs/issues/438)!
+If a page is not listed here as needing a translation or an update, we can not accept your PR.

 Not every page is marked as "ready to translate."
-So, even if you find a page that is not yet translated on the Docs site, you must confirm that it is on the list of available pages to translate.
-If the page doesn't have a "Translate this page" button in the Docs site nor contains the `i18nReady: true` frontmatter property in its Markdown file, do not translate the document.
+So, even if you find a page that is not yet translated on the Docs site, you must first confirm that it is on the list of available pages to translate.
+Do not translate documents that are missing:

+- A "Translate this page" button in the Docs site.
+- The `i18nReady: true` frontmatter property in its Markdown file.

 You can read more about how pages are marked "ready for (initial) translating" and "needs updating" in [CONTRIBUTING.md](https://github.com/withastro/docs/blob/main/CONTRIBUTING.md).